 • What if I join after you start?

 • You’ll get the chapter scheduled for that day.
-You can always catch up on our website or anywhere else you can read Les Mis.
+You can always catch up here on Substack or anywhere else you can read Les Mis.
 We’re using the unabridged version but abridged versions exist for a reason.

 • Who are you?